Learn more about COVID-19 in Saskatchewan. Case numbers are updated daily.

 Biosecurity is a series of management practices designed to prevent, minimize or control the introduction and spread of plant pests, including diseases, weeds and insects.

-Learn about this threat to canola plants and what control measures can be taken to combat and prevent it.
+Learn about the signs and symptoms of blackleg of canola and what measures can be taken to combat and prevent this disease, such as seed treatment and crop rotation.

 Leaf spotting can infect growing wheat plants at any time during development.
 Learn how to manage this disease.